 If you are producing a video for campus use, remember that brand guidelines related to logo use for print and web also apply to the broadcast medium.

-University Marketing has developed UW-branded full screen templates for use by our campus partners.
+University Marketing has developed UW-branded video intro and outro files for use by our campus partners.
 It is especially important that you do not crop, compress, or alter the graphics in any way before saving; doing so will distort the graphic when you import it into your editing software.

 All video produced for UW communication and educational purposes should include the following: